 Ngcwalisa Magekeza (24) a member of Soundz of the South, a network of Hip Hop activists, is fiercely opposed to the necklacings.
 She believes that the time for a revolution has come.
 “If people have lost faith in the justice system, they must rebel against the government.
 They should not start killing each other.
 They are completely missing the point!”

 It’s half past one when the protesters line up to pose for some photographs.
 They have not succeeded in stopping any traffic on the busy roads that surround Parliament.
 Four curious policemen observe the protest from a respectful distance.
 It is getting hotter and hotter in the fierce winter sun.
 “Are the 67 minutes done?” asks Kofi.
-“This necklace is hurting me.”
+“This necklace is killing me.”